Here’s some news: I’ve been editing three short stories to share with you lovely folks. Here is a tale about one of them.

 My MCs past is very important but I don’t know how to tell it without info dumping.
 She has depression/anxiety because of certain past events but the reader won’t understand the Now without knowing the Then.

-My response piggy-backed (funny mental picture) another’s and went a little like this:
+I wanted to help as best I could, and my response piggy-backed (funny mental picture) another’s and went a little like this:

 The writer liked the idea, and I started to wonder why this tactic might work.
 This is what I decided:

-It keeps the reader in the story you’re telling instead of making him/her mentally halt all forward progress and rearrange the time line in his/her head.
+It keeps the reader in the story you’re telling instead of making him/her mentally halt all forward progress and rearrange the timeline in his/her head.

 *Important Note* This is not an exclusive rule.
 In Holly Black’s White Cat, there was a present day stimulus that triggered a flashback.
 The story completely halted, switched to the past for backstory, before returning to present day.
 This worked for Black’s book, so there’s a text to study if you feel the need.
 Also, it’s a fabulous book.